Skip to main content

 Your core purpose typically stays consistent, but its expression can change dramatically through different seasons of life.
 The CEO season looks different from the startup founder season.
 The parent of young children expresses purpose differently than the empty nester.
 Think of purpose as a direction rather than a destination.
 The direction stays the same; the terrain changes.

 Most approaches treat purpose like something you manufacture through assessments, retreats, or personal branding exercises.
 Biblical purpose is different.
 Ephesians 2:10 says God prepared good works for us in advance.
 Your purpose existed before you did.
-You do not create it; you discover what God already designed.
-This is liberating because it means purpose is not dependent on your performance.
+You don't create it; you discover what God already designed.
+This is liberating because it means purpose isn't dependent on your performance.

 Crisis reveals whether your anchor is solid.
 Three practices help: First, return to Scripture daily, even if briefly.
-Second, remind yourself that your current season, however painful, is not outside God is purpose.
+Second, remind yourself that your current season, however painful, isn't outside God's purpose.
 Jeremiah 29:11 was written to exiles in Babylon.
 Third, lean into community.
 Isolation amplifies crisis.
 Purpose-driven leaders stay connected.

 Owners believe everything depends on them.
 They carry the weight alone, derive worth from outcomes, and feel responsible for every result.
-Stewards recognize they are managing something that belongs to Someone else.
+Stewards recognize they are managing something that belongs to someone else.
 They carry responsibility without carrying the world.
-Psalm 24:1 says the earth is the Lord is.
+Psalm 24:1 says the earth is the Lord's.
 When you lead as a steward, anxiety decreases and peace increases.

 Start by living it.
 Your team watches what you do more than what you say.
 Then articulate it clearly and consistently.
 Connect daily work to larger purpose.
 Celebrate when team members embody purpose.
 And create space for their purpose to intersect with organizational purpose.
 The most powerful teams are those where individual and collective purpose align.